-- duration (float) The duration to keep sending this message at given rate.
-If no duration is provided, the task will continue indefinitely. - store_task (bool) If True (the default) the task will be attached to this Bus instance.
+- msgs (Union[Sequence[Message], Message]) Messages to transmit - period (float) Period in seconds between each message - duration (Optional[float]) Approximate duration in seconds to continue sending messages.
+If no duration is provided, the task will continue indefinitely. - store\task (bool) If True (the default) the task will be attached to this Bus instance.
 Disable to instead manage tasks manually.